OneOfThePlebs/solo-usb-mining/additional-links.md

 * https://github.com/max21h/CGMiner-OLED-Display

-> :bulb: Lasst Liebe und Sats bei den Jungs für ihre großartige Arbeit!
+> :bulb: Leave love and sats to the boys for their great work!

 ---